yarin181/BALLvsBLOCKS/README.md

 # Ball vs Blocks - Arkanoid  🔵🟢🟡

-This is a simple implementation of the classic Arkanoid game in Java, utilizing Object Oriented Programming (OOP) design patterns, demonstrating the power of OOP design patterns in creating a flexible and modular game structure.
+This is an implementation of the classic Arkanoid game in Java, utilizing Object Oriented Programming (OOP) design patterns, demonstrating the power of OOP design patterns in creating a flexible and modular game structure.

 ## Game Overview